Sundance Wicks says Green Bay basketball is “in a really good space”

 “My family and I don’t want to go somewhere where a coach doesn’t believe that we can do something.
 We want to go somewhere where the coach actually believes and actually shows it through his talk and actions”, Douglas told Local 5.
 “I feel like (Wicks’) energy presented that and then he actually seemed confident.”

-With multiple transfers and incoming freshman like Douglas on their way into the program, more excitement has been added throught the additions of Wisconsin high school basketball stars like Mac Wrecke and Marcus Hall.
-Wicks has done an impressive job early on in the transition period getting new faces into the program and providing a breath of fresh air for fans.
-Players have been optimistic for where the men’s basketball team is headed after some dark times in recent years.
+With multiple transfers and incoming freshmen like Douglas on their way into the program, more excitement has been added throughout the additions of Wisconsin high school basketball stars like Mac Wrecke and Marcus Hall.
+Wicks has done an impressive job early in the transition period getting new faces into the program and providing fresh air for fans.
+Players have been optimistic about where the men’s basketball team is headed after some dark times in recent years.

 “(Wicks) brings the excitment every single day.
 He’s really energetic too.
 He brings that and then with new players, new recruites coming in – it should be a good year for us”, Cummings said.